If you want to write and just don’t know where to start this is the place for you.

 Writers block can be demoralizing, but there are solutions.

-It often helps to try working on something different from what you normally write.
+It often helps to try working on a different project for a while.

 If you are feeling really blocked, don’t worry, you will find lots of practical ways to deal with the problem of writers block here.